Mimbero/DySCo/README.md

 as well as the real-time exploration of dynamic patterns of connectivity.

-For full information of the mathematically mechanisms of Dysco find paper by (REF)
+For full information of the mathematically mechanisms of Dysco find paper by (De Alteriis & Sherwood et al., - in Preparation - https://www.biorxiv.org/content/10.1101/2024.06.12.598743v1)

 ### Overview of the framework:
 ![Alt text](https://github.com/Mimbero/DySCo/blob/main/Python/GUI/DYSCO_main_12_04.png)